GetPoplog/Seed/README.md

 file rather than `~/.bash_profile`.
 We have deliberately kept the initial scripts compatible across these very closely related shells.

+### Set-up for /bin/zsh

+Follow the instructions for /bin/bash users but edit your `~/.zshenv` file rather than `~/.bash_profile`.
+We have deliberately kept the initial scripts compatible across these very closely related shells.

 ## Our Aims